dholman7/dch-zwift/README.md

 # Generating Allure Report
 Prereq - In order to generate Allure Reports you must install Allure locally.
 See https://docs.qameta.io/allure/#_installing_a_commandline
-- From the project directory: `allure serve allure-results`
+- Generate and Serve report - From the project's root directory:
+  If running from command-line: `allure serve build/allure-results`
+  If running from IDE: `allure serve allure-results`
 - To maintain test history, execute gradle tasks `gradle createHistory cleanAllure` (should be executed after each run)
 - Attachments & Test Steps require JVM parameter: `-javaagent:"lib/aspectjweaver-1.9.6.jar"`